 - learning mindfulness, meditation or creative visualisation

-- getting out in nature regularly, listening to music and enjoying your pets
+- getting out into nature regularly, listening to music and enjoying your pets

 - joining a support group if there is one in your area

-- talking with your doctor as to whether there are any medications or supplements that may help you.
+- talking to your doctor about whether there are any medications or supplements that may help you.

 The Associated New Zealand ME Society (ANZMES) has support groups around the country.

 What is ME (CFS)?
-The Associated New Zealand ME Society (ANZMES)
+The Associated NZ ME Society (ANZMES)

 - What is ME?
-The Associated New Zealand ME Society
+The Associated NZ ME Society

 - Myalgic encephalomyelitis/chronic fatigue syndrome Patient Info, UK, 2016

 - Chronic fatigue syndrome Auckland Regional HealthPathways NZ, 2018

 - Friedberg F et al. Chronic fatigue syndrome/myalgic encephalyitis – a primer for clinical practitioners International Association for Chronic Fatigue Syndrome/Myalgic Encephalomyelitis (IACFS/ME), 2014